-The data indicate that the absolute number of workers from EU 27 countries follows a clear and steeply rising trend (+211,900, +141% between 2007 and 2016).
-While the absolute number of workers from the region of pre-war Yugoslavia rose slowly between 2007 and 2016 (19,200, +11.7%), the proportion of migrant workers from this region is on a clear decline.
+The data indicate that the absolute number of workers from EU 27 countries follows a clear and steeply rising trend (+242,000, +160.5% between 2007 and 2017).
+While the absolute number of workers from the region of pre-war Yugoslavia rose slowly between 2007 and 2017 (28,500, +17.4%), the proportion of migrant workers from this region is on a clear decline.
 The same holds for Turkey, apart from cyclical fluctuations.
 Thus, the proportion of EU citizens working in Austria can be expected to continue to rise at the detriment of the source regions of the former foreign workers.

-Accordingly, the share of EU 15 citizens has been rising from 7.1% of the foreign workforce in 1995 to 20 percent in 2016.
-The major influx is from Germany - Germans account for 73% of all EU 15 citizens in the Austrian workforce.
+Accordingly, the share of EU 15 citizens has been rising from 7.1% of the foreign workforce in 1995 to 19.3 percent in 2017.
+The major influx is from Germany - Germans account for 72% of all EU 15 citizens in the Austrian workforce.
 But increasingly also Italians, French, Dutch, and British citizens take up work in Austria.

-In contrast, the share of persons from the region of pre-war Yugoslavia has been declining from 49 percent in 1995 to 28.2 percent 2016.
-Within that group, the share of persons from Croatia is rather small (3.8 percent of all foreign workers in 2016).
-The proportion of Bosnians has increased rather more rapidly, as they received preferential treatment on humanitarian grounds when applying for work permits in the early 1990s and are now having their family members join them.
-In 2016, they accounted for 6.3 percent of all foreign workers.
-The Slovenes, now a new EU-MS, account for 2.9 percent of all foreign workers.
+In contrast, the share of persons from the region of pre-war Yugoslavia has been declining from 49 percent in 1995 to 27.6 percent 2017.
+Within that group, the share of persons from Croatia is rather small (4 percent of all foreign workers in 2017).
+The proportion of Bosnians has increased rather more rapidly, as they received preferential treatment on humanitarian grounds when applying for work permits in the early 1990s; their numbers rose as their family members joined them.
+In 2017, they accounted for 6.3 percent of all foreign workers.
+The Slovenes, now an EU-MS, account for 3 percent of all foreign workers.
 About half of all workers from pre-war Yugoslavia continue to have the "old" Yugoslavian citizenship or declare themselves as Yugoslavs.
 This indicates that they are immigrants who have been in Austria for a long time.
-They accounted for 15.1% of all foreign workers in 2016 (a subgroup of the 28.2% that include all the immigrants from the region of pre-war Yugoslavia).
+They accounted for 14.3% of all foreign workers in 2017 (a subgroup of the 27.6% that include all the immigrants from the region of pre-war Yugoslavia).